What if I said all you need to do is let yourself exist?

 You will wait forever.
 I know, deep down, that’s what your afraid of.
 I was afraid, too.

 Knowing ourselves is what it means to be alive.
 It liberates us.
-We start to exist, maybe for the first time.
+We can start to exist, maybe for the first time.

 We think we have no control and that life just happens because that’s what we’re told.
 This belief contributes to our disconnection.
 We focus on the voice we think we should have while muffling our true one.
 We let ourselves wilt inside like a neglected house plant, because as women, we are raised with expectations that put us in conflict with ourselves from our first breath.
 We are a society obsessed with being validated by others, and we put ourselves on pause until we achieve it.